 Their tool doesn’t come as a commercial offering, rather an extra value to the article, an actionable way to test what you’ve just learned.

 Note that that is only possible because their tool is an exceptional SEO instrument for keyword research, backlinks and competitor analysis.
-Ahrefs tool connects various metrics into one dashboard and therefore provides an infinite number of great use cases which they describe in posts and videos.
+Ahrefs tool connects various metrics into one dashboard and therefore provides an infinite number of great use cases that they describe in posts and videos.

 Ahrefs’ blog is awesome, it dilutes complex strategies into simple and actionable lessons but their Youtube channel covers even more advanced things and makes every video an abundance of information.

 What I’d recommend the most is their course “Blogging for business”.
-While you have to pay to access this knowledge, I can promise you will learn in a simple way how to set up a quality SEO and content strategy for your business.
+While you have to pay to access this knowledge, I can promise you will learn in a simple way how to set up a quality SEO and content strategy for your SaaS business.